TheEvergreenStateCollege/upper-division-cs-23-24/dsa-23au/notes/docs/week-07/Assignments-07.md

 ## 3. Practice Pair Programming

 During class, ask someone if they would like to practice pair programming with you for 25 minutes.
+We will spend time doing this in a Tuesday morning session.

 You may choose one of the following three tasks: